PhilKeeble/philkeeble.github.io/_posts/2020-06-23-Getting-Started-In-Hacking.md

 It's important to remember that if a pentester is reviewing your CV, then they won't have much time.
 Pentesting is a very busy job no matter where you work and they won't spend long looking at your CV.
 You need to make the important stuff easy to find and at the start to ensure that it gets through and is seen.

 I would also recommend dedicating time to looking up CV advise online and working on it.
-This should be treated as if its your best piece of work.
+Looking at other people's CVs is good too!
+Do note that there are a lot of bad CVs so don't just blindly copy others.
+Looking at many of them you should start to see what the competition is like and take things you like from various people.
+This should be treated as if it's your best piece of work.
 A report you are handing to a client for example.
 Reports are all pentesters have to show clients that they did something worth paying for, so they need to be damn good.
 Showing you can write clearly is very important.

 If you have done all of this then you should be in a really good place to get a job as a junior and shouldn't have much issue.
 It may take time to get your first job and that is ok.
 Once you have it you will be set for your career, just keep learning and growing.